sugandhiakula/Rec-System-LF-Model/README.md

 _In collaboration with Rushya Puttam (@rushyaP)_.

+The aim is to build a movie recommendation system by taking user ratings for nearly 100,000 movies and make recommendations for movies that a user has not watched, based on the user's rating of other movies, and how similar users rate the movie being recommended.

 This project in this repository uses the latent factor models approach to devise a movie recommendation system in Python.

 While methods like collaborative fitlering have proved very useful in building recommender systems, predictions